ichir0roie/qmk_firmware/keyboards/nora/v1/keymaps/ichir0roie/readme.md

 # Keymap for "Nora, Fearless Wings" with VIA support

-For `FW layout`, VIA supported basic keymap with external EEPROM.
+For `Full layout`, VIA supported basic keymap with external EEPROM.

 ## Layers